Local Government Digitalization

 Reviewed 2026-05-07 by Tetsu.
 Terms adjusted for English readers.

-The official dashboard did not expose table rows in the latest scrape.
-JP Data will keep this page available and recheck the source on future refreshes.
+The official dashboard did not expose table rows in the latest refresh.
+JP Data keeps the source listed and checks it again on future refreshes.